dillonkearns/elm-cli-options-parser/README.md

 ```

 Note: the `--help` option is a built-in command, so no need to write a `OptionsParser` for that.

+## Design Goals

+1. **Build in great UX by design**
+   For example, single character options like `-v` can be confusing.
+   Are they always confusing?
+Maybe not, but eliminating the possibility makes
+   things much more explicit and predictable.
+   For example, `grep -v` is an alias for `--invert-match` (`-V` is the alias
+   for `--version`).
+And there is a confusing and somewhat ambiguous syntax for
+   passing arguments to single character flags
+   (for example, you can group multiple flags like `grep -veabc`, which is the
+   same as `grep --invert-match --regexp=abc`).
+This is difficult for humans to
+   parse or remember, and this library is opinionated about doing things in a
+   way that is very explicit, unambiguous, and easy to understand.

+   Another example, the `--help` flag should always be there and work in a standard way...
+   so this is baked into the library rather than being an optional or a manual
+   configuration.

+1. **Guaranteed to be in-sync** - by automatically generating help messages
+   you know that users are getting the right information.
+The design of the
+   validation API also ensures that users get focused errors that point to
+   exactly the point of failure and the reason for the failure.

+1. **Be explicit and unambiguous** - like the Elm ethos, this library aims to give you very clear error
+   messages the instant it knows the options can't be parsed, rather than when it
+   discovers it's missing something it requires.
+For example, if you
+   pass in an unrecognized flag, you will immediately get an error with typo
+   suggestions.
+   Another example, this library [enforces that you don't specify an ambiguous mix of optional
+   and required positional args](#todo-link).
+This could easily be fixed with
+   some convention to move all optional arguments to the very end regardless of
+   what order you specify them in, but this would go against this value of
+   explicitness.

 ## Options Parser Terminology